 Where to Stay for Labor Day Weekend?

 Like most weekends, guests tend to stay closer to the French Quarter or Downtown area.
 If this is your third or fourth stay in New Orleans, check out some of these hotels in different neighborhoods.
-I looked up the prices of the hotels at the time of this writing so that pricing may have changed or rooms may have been sold out.
+I looked up the prices of the hotels at the time of this writing so pricing may have changed or rooms may have been sold out.
 But this guide will help you decide where you want to budget your time and money when booking a Hotel for Labor Day.

 French Quarter Hotels